My parents sent me a stun gun as part of a care package in college.

 “Your dad bought it on eBay.”
 She said.
 Apparently you can buy them on eBay.

 “What am I supposed to do with it?”
 I asked her.
-Maybe she thought if this college thing didn’t work out, I could be a gangster.
-Or a thug.
-Or someone who works the midnight shift at McDonalds.
+Maybe she thought if this college thing didn’t work out, I could do something else.
+Like tase people.

 “Carry it,” she said.
 “In your purse.
 Especially when you’re walking across campus at night.”
-Ohhh that’s what this was about.
+Ohhhh…. so THAT’S what this was about!
 I had a night class that forced me to walk home in the evenings two nights a week.
 After the sun went down.
 Moms aren’t big fans of their daughters walking alone at night.

 I didn’t carry it.
 I thought it was scary.
 I imagined scenarios where I would somehow electroshock myself on accident and fall to the ground twitching.
 I mean, it couldn’t DO anything unless someone pushed the button.
 BUT STILL.
-If anyone’s stun gun could accidentally shock them, from inside their purse, without pushing any buttons, I didn’t want it to be mine.
-BECAUSE YOU NEVER KNOW.
+If anyone’s stun gun could accidentally shock them, from inside their purse, without pushing any buttons, I just knew it would probably be mine YOU NEVER KNOW.

 I didn’t see the stun gun again until last Christmas.
 (It lived out my college experience on a dark shelf in the back of my closet.
-Despite my mother asking – really casually, by the way – “Have you used your stun gun yet?”… like I’d forget to tell her if I tased someone on my way to class.)
-It showed up in a bag – another one that my mother sent back with me to Chicago – shortly after Christmas.
+Despite my mother asking – really casually, by the way – “Have you used your stun gun yet?”… like it was a slow cooker or a back massager.
+“No, Mom.
+I would have told you if I’d tased someone.”)
+Anyway, it showed up in a bag – another one that my mother sent back with me to Chicago – shortly after Christmas.
 I guess she thought I could scare off a thug with a neck tattoo if I ever found myself in a rough neighborhood?
 I don’t know.

 Regardless, I was inspired to write this post about “10 things you don’t need in your closet”.
 (There is no good transition here.
 I don’t want to be cheesy and say something like, “Realizing how much space my stun gun was taking up in my closet made me think about how much other space I could free up!”…. what space?
 It was in a shoe box, it was fine.
 But I already had the idea for this post, and the stun gun thing seemed like a funny anecdote)